MudiaCode/what-i-learned/java/intro.md

 # Welcome to my WIL for Java

-I'm  going to primarily use this for my computer science classes as Java is our primary programming language for the course.
+I'm  going to primarily use this for my computer science classes as Java is our primary programming language.
 ___
 ## CS Index
 ___